UK City minister resigns, raising questions over pace of reform | Politics

 UK City minister resigns, raising questions over pace of reform

+Glen said last week the planned bill would mark a new era for financial services in Britain, with reforms such as easing burdensome rules on insurers to invest in infrastructure.
+Reforming financial services remains one of the big Brexit narratives and therefore will not go away, a senior British banker said.

-The finance ministry had no immediate comment on whether plans to set out a new financial services bill this month would still go ahead under Britain's new finance minister Nadim Zahawi.
+"At worst I think that gets slowed down a bit," the banker said, speaking on condition of anonymity.
+The finance ministry had no immediate comment on whether plans to set out a new financial services bill this month would still go ahead under Britain's new finance minister, Nadim Zahawi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)